RecurSIA-RRT: Recursive translatable point-set pattern discovery with removal of redundant translators: Introduction

+\SIATECCompress\ and Forth's algorithm use \SIATEC\ to compute the MTP TECs in a dataset, $\dataset$, and then attempt, using a greedy strategy, to select a subset of these TECs, $\encodingSet$, such that $\bigcup_{\tec\in\encodingSet}C(\tec)=\dataset$ and $\sum_{\tec\in\encodingSet}\left(|\pattern(\tec)|+|\translators(\tec)|\right)$ is minimized.
+That is, these algorithms attempt to find a minimum-length description of the dataset in terms of a cover constructed from TEC covered sets.
+The TEC covered sets in the covers computed by \SIATECCompress\ and Forth's algorithm may share points.
+However, the \COSIATEC\ algorithm typically achieves better compression than these algorithms by partitioning the input dataset exhaustively and exclusively into non-intersecting TEC covered sets.
+It does this by incrementally constructing an encoding, $\encodingSet$, by (1) running \SIATEC, (2) adding the TEC with the best compression factor to $\encodingSet$, (3) removing the covered set of this TEC from $\dataset$ and then repeating this three-step process on progressively smaller, unencoded subsets of the dataset until all the points in the dataset have been covered.

-SIATEC \cite{MeredithLemstromWiggins2002} computes the translational equivalence class (TEC) \cite{MeredithJNMR2015,MeredithLemstromWiggins2002} of each maximal translatable pattern (MTP) \cite{MeredithJNMR2015,MeredithLemstromWiggins2002} in its input point set, $\dataset$.
-In the output of SIATEC, each TEC is encoded as a pair, $\langle \pattern, \translators\rangle$, in which $\pattern$ is an MTP and $\translators$ is a set of translation vectors that map $\pattern$ onto its occurrences in $\dataset$.
-The {\em covered set\/} \cite{MeredithJNMR2015,MeredithLemstromWiggins2003} of a TEC, $\langle \pattern,\translators\rangle$, is the union of all the occurrences of $\pattern$ in $\dataset$ .
-The {\em compression factor\/} of a TEC \cite{MeredithJNMR2015,MeredithLemstromWiggins2003} is the ratio of the cardinality of its covered set to the sum of the cardinalities of its pattern, $\pattern$, and its set of translators, $\translators$.
-Several approximation algorithms have been proposed for selecting a subset of the TECs computed by SIATEC that efficiently covers the input point set, $\dataset$ \cite{Forth2012,MeredithMIREX2013,MeredithJNMR2015,MeredithLemstromWiggins2003}.
-These {\em TEC cover algorithms\/} adopt greedy strategies that prefer TECs with high compression factors.
-Two novel techniques are presented here to improve the compression factor achieved using TEC cover algorithms.
-First, an algorithm, \RecurSIA, is presented, that recursively applies a TEC cover algorithm to the pattern, $\pattern$, in each TEC in the cover it generates.\footnote{Geraint A. Wiggins first suggested the idea of applying COSIATEC recursively to the patterns of the TECs in the encodings that it computes.} Second, an approximation algorithm, \RRT, is presented, that aims to remove as many translators from each TEC as possible without removing points from its covered set.
-The two techniques are evaluated separately and in combination on the effect that they have on compression factor, recall and precision, when used with three different TEC cover algorithms on the JKU Patterns Development Database \cite{JKUPDD-Aug2013}.
+In this paper, we introduce two novel techniques for improving the compression factor achieved using TEC cover algorithms.
+First, an algorithm, \RecurSIA, is presented, that recursively applies a TEC cover algorithm to the pattern, $\pattern$, in each TEC in the cover it generates.
+Second, an approximation algorithm, \RRT, is presented, that aims to remove as many translators from each TEC as possible without removing points from its covered set.
+The two techniques are evaluated separately and in combination on the effect that they have on compression factor, recall and precision, when used with \COSIATEC, \SIATECCompress\ and Forth's algorithm on the JKU Patterns Development Database \cite{JKUPDD-Aug2013}.